SwamyRajuk/kubernetes-ingress/CONTRIBUTING.md

 **Note**: Remember to create a feature request / bug report issue first to start a discussion about the proposed change.

+### Issue lifecycle

+* When an issue or PR is created, it will be triaged by the core development team and assigned a label to indicate the type of issue it is (bug, feature request, etc) and to determine the milestone.
+Please see the [Issue Lifecycle](https://github.com/nginxinc/kubernetes-ingress/blob/main/ISSUE_LIFECYCLE.md) document for more information.

 ## Style Guides

 ### Git Style Guide

 * Keep a clean, concise and meaningful git commit history on your branch, rebasing locally and squashing before submitting a PR
-* Follow the guidelines of writing a good commit message as described here https://chris.beams.io/posts/git-commit/ and summarised in the next few points
+* Follow the guidelines of writing a good commit message as described here https://chris.beams.io/posts/git-commit/ and summarized in the next few points
     * In the subject line, use the present tense ("Add feature" not "Added feature")
     * In the subject line, use the imperative mood ("Move cursor to..." not "Moves cursor to...")
     * Limit the subject line to 72 characters or less